AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-lead-activity-data-stream-setup.md

 | dataType  | String | The data type of the attribute |
 | value     | Any    | The value of the attribute     |

+You are always able to emit a sample event from within the Adobe Developer Console to see the exact structure of the event.

 ## Event List

-These are all of the currently supported Lead Activity Event Types in alphabetical order.
+These are all of the currently supported Lead Activity Event Types.
 If you have a "firehose" endpoint configured that is subscribed to more than one event type, you can identify the type of event in three different ways.

 Here are examples using the "Open Email" event type: